Lung Cancer Screening (formerly Targeted Lung Health Checks)

 What happens during the check?

-There are two main stages to a Targeted Lung Health Check.
+There are two main stages to a Lung Cancer Screening.
 The first is an initial assessment with a health professional and the second, if necessary, is a simple scan of the lungs.

 There are three possible results from your lung health check:

-No problems found – the health professional may find nothing further to investigate and you will be discharged from the lung health check programme.
-We will write to your GP to tell them this.
+No problems found – the health professional may find nothing further to investigate, and you will be discharged from the Lung Cancer Screening programme.
+The team will write to your GP to tell them this.
+You may be re-invited in the future if something changes that might change your risk of Lung Cancer.

-Referral to your GP – if problems with your breathing or lung health are found, you might be referred to your GP.
-The team will write to your GP so they know about the outcome.
+Referral to your GP – if problems with your breathing or lung health are found, you may be referred to your GP.
+The Lung Cancer Screening team will write to your GP so they know about the outcome.

 Lung scan